netplexflix/TV-show-status-for-Kometa/README.md

 - **sonarr_url:** Change if needed.
 - **sonarr_api_key:** Can be found in Sonarr under settings => General => Security.
 - **skip_unmonitored:** Default `true` will skip a show if the upcoming season/episode is unmonitored.
+- **ignore_finales_tags:** Shows with these tags will be ignored when checking for finales.
+>[!NOTE]
+> For some shows, episodes are listed one at a time usually one week ahead in TheTVDB/Sonarr.
+Because of this, TSSK wrongly (yet logically..) thinks that the last episode listed in the season is a finale.
+> You can give problematic shows like this a tag in Sonarr so TSSK will ignore finales for that show and treat the current 'last' episode of the season as a regular episode.

 - **utc_offset:** Set the [UTC timezone](https://en.wikipedia.org/wiki/List_of_UTC_offsets) offset. e.g.: LA: -8, New York: -5, Amsterdam: +1, Tokyo: +9, etc

 >[!NOTE]